huangxin77/firework_sdk_official/README.md

 ### Integrating video feed in your application.

-There are two ways of integrating Firework video feed in your application.
+There are two ways of playing Firework videos in your application.
+1. Display video thumbnails in one of the three available layouts; Vertical, Horizontal & Grid and let user scroll through the thumbnails and click on any to play the video.
+Once video starts to play user can swipe left or right to play previous or next video.

+2. In the second way, you can skip including the thumbnails and straight away start playing the video.
+User can swipe left or right to play previous or next video.

+### The following section discusses method 1.

+### VideoFeedView
-1. VideoFeedView: If you want to display video thumbnails and start playing the video only after user clicks on one of them, then dropping custom view, VideoFeedView into your view hierarchy is the easiest and quickest way to integrate firework video feed into your app.
+If you want to display video thumbnails and start playing the video only after user clicks on one of them, then dropping in VideoFeedView in your view hierarchy is the easiest and quickest way to integrate firework video feed into your app.
 VideoFeedView displays thumbnails in one of three supported layouts:

 - Vertical
 - Horizontal